roseville2030/roseville2030.github.io/index.md

 # Meetings

-**Note due to COVID19 we are currently meeting on our normal schedule, but sometimes via Zoom.
-Please contact us via email or Facebook message and we will gladly send you info about our next meeting!**
+**Most weeks we meet at Old Town Pizza in Roseville, but this can be subject to change.
+Please contact us via email or Facebook message and we will gladly confirm the location of our next meeting!**

 We meet the **Second and Fourth Thursday of each month at 7pm**.